bonjs/stringify-parse/README.md

 # stringify-parse
-### A tool like JSON.stringify and JSON.parse but can convert the type Function and RegExp in the js object.
+### A tool like JSON.stringify and JSON.parse but could convert the type Function and RegExp in the js object.

 Install
 ~~~bash